A Sensitivity Analysis Framework for Causal Inference Under Interference: Problem Description

 $\tau(g)$ represents the individual causal effect of changing $A$ when $G$ is set to $g$, and can be viewed as a direct controlled effect \citep{Robins1992, VanderWeele2011Direct}.
 In addition to $\tau(g)$, for each unit, we can define the \textit{natural individual main effect}, $\kappa$, which measures the causal impact of changing $A$ while $G$ equals the actual value of neighborhood treatment received by the unit:

 We can then define both of our parameters of interest as averages of $\kappa$, one taken over the reference population ($S=1$), the other over the target population ($S=2$):

-As the average difference between $Y^{(1,G)}$ and $Y^{(0, G)}$, $\phi_{s}$ can be interpreted as measuring the impact of changing $A$ from 0 to 1 while $G$ is allowed to vary as it naturally does in the population where $S=s$. \begin{remark} Note that $\phi_{2}$ is a generalization of a causal estimand commonly presented in the literature \citep{Forastiere2021, Liu2023, Tortú2024, Zigler2025} and given by
+As the average difference between $Y^{(1,G)}$ and $Y^{(0, G)}$, $\phi_{s}$ can be interpreted as measuring the impact of changing $A$ from 0 to 1 while $G$ is allowed to vary as it naturally does in the population where $S=s$.